bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 - **Q-Learning for Dynamic Adaptation**: Q-learning adds a layer of adaptability and learning from experience.
 As conditions change or new information becomes available, Q-learning enables Q* to adjust its strategies, optimizing for better outcomes over time.

-- **LLMs as a Knowledge Repository**: LLMs serve as a vast reservoir of compressed knowledge.
+- **LLMs as a Knowledge Repository**: LLMs serve as a vast reservoir of knowledge.
 They provide Q* with a broad understanding of the world, offering context and insights that are not explicitly encoded in the algorithm's immediate environment.

 ### Enhancing Problem-Solving Efficiency: Hypothetical Examples